VISIT THE TRAIL

 Stay on the trail; respect private property and sensitive stream areas.

-Respect Clear Creek Trail volunteers, clean up after your pets.
+Clean up after your pets.
 Bags and garbage cans are located along the trail.
 Pack it out, please.

 Pets, according to Kitsap County law, must kept under control at all times, either by leash or voice.
 Keep pets out of sensitive wildlife areas.